v112263/it-autonomos-spain/_includes/en/04-knowledge-base/02-tax-reporting/annual_declaration.md

 date.

-Later, the tax office should deduct the funds from the specified account (in case of underpayment of taxes), or vice versa, refund the overpaid amounts.
+Later, the tax office should deduct the funds from the specified account (in case of underpayment of taxes), or vice versa, refund the overpaid amounts (within 6 months).
 Ensure that the necessary amount is in the account, otherwise serious problems may arise.